 Strategic initiatives taken to support the MSME segment

-- Enhancing the acquisition and service delivery model to improve customer acquisition, supported by a simplified Credit Approval (CA) template to include only critical and relevant information to enable faster decision-making.
+- Enhancing the acquisition and service delivery model to improve customer acquisition, supported by digitalised and automated processes that supports better turnaround time and faster/instant approvals.

-- Focusing on structured products and secured lending for SME clients to improve non-performing loan (NPL) ratios, while also improving remedial infrastructure to manage and recover special assets.
+- Focusing on structured products and secured lending for SME clients to improve non-performing loan (NPL) ratios, while also improving remedial infrastructure to manage and improve recovery activities.

-- Implementing more efficient account planning techniques and improving the Bank’s MSME portfolio management processes to understand and serve clients better.
+- Implementing more efficient account planning techniques and improving the Bank’s MSME portfolio management process, to better understand and serve clients.

 Partnerships and agreements to support MSMEs